Eastern Plains Angus Bull Sale – Wednesday 6th August 2025

 What we do:-

-Bulls are run in the one group during the period following weaning (Feb/Mar), until the start of our stud & commercial joining program's in September each year.
+Bulls are run altogether in the one group during the period following weaning until the start of our stud & commercial joining programs in September each year.

 At the conclusion of joining, those bulls used in our joining program are then run together in the one mob, whilst the remaining bulls continue running together in another mob.
 They remain separated forever more, as we find the bulls fight & scrap if re-mobbed.
-All bulls continue to graze improved pasture & are not supplemented.
+Both mobs of bulls continue to graze improved pasture & are not supplemented or run on a summer grazing crop.

-Supplementary feeding of our Sale Bulls is only introduced at approx. 12 weeks out from Sale Day in May.
+We introduce supplementary feeding of our Sale Bulls at approx. 12 weeks out from Sale Day in early May.
 This entails feeding a dry feed pellet, initially on alternate days of the week.
-Intakes of dry feed pellets are gradually increased until the bulls are consuming a max of approx 2% of their bodyweight daily, reaching this level by late June.
+Intakes of dry feed pellets are gradually increased until the bulls are consuming a max of approx 1% of their bodyweight daily, reaching this level by late June.
 Hay is also made available to the bulls on an ad-lib basis during this period.

 What we don't do:-